ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 Once an action is defined and configured, it must be executed, and this is where handlers come into play.
 Handlers are pieces of PHP code that are responsible for resolving an action.
-Each handler is designed to work with a specific AI engine and action type pair.
+Each handler is designed to work with a specific AI service and action type pair.
-Handlers may include hardcoded prompts for conversational AI engines like ChatGPT, or they may operate without prompts for other types of AI.
+Handlers may include hardcoded prompts for conversational AI services like ChatGPT, or they may operate without prompts for other types of AI.
-Handlers take configurations defined in the action type and action configuration, combine it with user input and any predefined settings or prompts, and pass this information to the AI engine for processing.
+Handlers take configurations defined in the action type and action configuration, combine it with user input and any predefined settings or prompts, and pass this information to the AI service for processing.

 ### Triggering actions from the UI